Help with new Complaint Filing System

 - Enter "nearest street address".
 Sometimes the system can't find an address that is a real one, so you have to use the map.

 Remember that anything you enter is available to anyone.
 Although it says "we require some basic contact info ..." it seems that you can enter in bogus info and the complaint will still be handled.
 I enter in a real email so I can get status updates, but one that cannot be traced to me.

-After you have reported a problem or issue, watch your e-mail to find the tracking number.
+After you have reported a problem or issue, the system replies with 2 e-mails, but they do not return a tracking number, which is needed to do a look-up.
+Instead, they contain a case number.
 Unfortunately, that e-mail does not identify which issues it was (in case you filed multiple).
-Check each tracking number using the next item to find which address or issue it was for.
+Check each case number using the method described below to find which address or issue it was for.